 We provide daily automatic WordPress backups, as well as system-generated backups for all sites on your account.
 These backups, along with your manual backups, are available as restore points on the MyKinsta dashboard.
-Follow the steps below on how to create a WordPress backup.
+Follow the steps below on how to create a WordPress backup and how to restore one if needed.

 WordPress backups can be found on the backup tab of each of your sites and are divided into five different sections: